aminrj/aminrj.github.io/_posts/2026-02-02-from-mvp-to-prod.md

 This gives a reliable quality baseline for iterative delivery.

-## 8. Step Seven: Make It Deployable by Default
+## 8. step seven: make it deployable by default

 A SaaS MVP should run in one command locally and in CI/staging with minimal differences.